enricoros/vecta/README.markdown

 -----

 Vecta is a library with a nice (Qt style) API that allows you to:
 - animate polygons
 - schedule an animation in different steps (usually based on SVG shapes)
- - make *nice backgrounds* with animated and moving things
+- make **nice backgrounds** with animated and moving things
+- other features will be added as the project goes

 Programming Language
 ====================